 One of the golden rules when it comes to successful cannabis cultivation is to have patience.
 However, there are instances where cannabis flowers seem to take a lifetime to mature.
-You invest heavily in the cultivation process from day one, but for some reason your plants seem reluctant to deliver the goods.
+You invest heavily in the cultivation process from day one, but for some reason, your plants seem reluctant to deliver the goods.

 In which case, what exactly is standing between you and your harvest?
 What kinds of factors can affect the speed at which cannabis flowers mature?

-Before taking things further, it’s important to note that slow progress towards maturity doesn’t necessarily indicate a problem.
+Before taking things further, it’s important to note that slow progress toward maturity doesn’t necessarily indicate a problem.
 Hence, you don’t need to panic right away.
 Nevertheless, one or two adjustments could help steer things in the right direction.

 Here are just a few of the many reasons why cannabis flowers sometimes mature more slowly than expected:

 There are some cannabis strains that naturally take longer to reach maturity than others.
 Common examples of which include anything with the XXL moniker, the vast majority of Haze strains ,and most sativa strains in general.
 In all such instances, there isn’t a great deal you can do to speed up the process.
 However, you may find that with plants like these, a period of little to no movement is suddenly followed by a rapid transition to maturity.